SMART Modified Tour: 1990 season

 The second season grew to eight races.
 The season began at Hickory Motor Speedway on March 31, and ended on September 29 at Caraway Speedway.
 North Wilkesboro was the only track to hold more than one event (two races were held there).
 This was the first season that had a race held at Caraway Speedway, which would later hold the most races in series history.
 Junior Miller won his first career series win at the season opener at Hickory Motor Speedway.
-It wasn't until April 21st at North Wilkesboro Speedway (the third race of the year and the ninth race in series history) that a driver became a repeat winner in the series.
+It wasn't until April 21 at North Wilkesboro Speedway (the third race of the year and the ninth race in series history) that a driver became a repeat winner in the series.
 Robert Jeffreys held off Jimmy Spencer to win his second career SMART race.
 Jay Hedgecock became the first repeat winner of the 1990 season at Pulaski County, holding off Johnny Bryant and Frank Fleming.
 The race was stopped on lap 73 because of an accident with the cleanup truck.
 After a blown engine, the track safety truck lost the Stay-Dry spreader, dumping the chemical all over the second turn and causing a red flag for 17 minutes.
 Jay Hedgecock ended the year at Caraway Speedway with his third consecutive victory and fifth triumph in the eight-race season.
 There were only three winners during the season: Jay Hedgecock, Junior Miller and Robert Jeffreys.
-Jay Hedgecock dominated the season and won the season championship.
+Hedgecock dominated the season and won the season championship.

 1991 season

 The third season held seven races, starting off with the season opener on April 13 at Concord Motorsport Park, and ending on October 5 at Lanier Speedway.
 The event at Lanier Speedway, in Braselton, GA, was the first event held outside of Virginia and the Carolinas.
 Junior Miller dominated the Motor Mile Speedway event, leading all but 25 laps of the race and holding off pole winner Jay Hedgecock.
 Hedgecock had to be treated for exhaustion after driving the entire race without power steering.
 Philip Smith dominated the race at North Wilkesboro, leading the last 91 laps en route to his only 1991 victory.
 The only other leader of the race, pole sitter Gary Myers (son of late NASCAR driver Billy Myers and better known as the father of Jason Myers and Burt Myers), fell out with mechanical issues.
 Junior Miller claimed both his third victory of the season and his first S.M.A.R.T. season title at the season finale at Lanier Speedway.
 There were five winners during the season.
-Junior Miller won the most races during the season with three wins.
+Miller won the most races during the season with three wins.